 Very easy: it’s short and flat.
-Most people can do it under one hour but, again, you’ll want to add time to admire the view.
+Most people can do it in under one hour but, again, you’ll want to add time to admire the view.

 This walk will take you to a jetty on the lake.
 As the glacier had just broken, no cruise or kayaking was allowed on the lake when we visited.
 We still had a fantastic time at the jetty to have a closer look at this unique scenery as the icebergs were hitting the

 From there, we walked on the small ridge of the hill to reach the river and make a loop to go to the Tasman River.
 It’s another viewpoint to watch the icebergs.

 The Tasman Lake Track is a stunning nearly-flat walk that no one visiting this area should miss.

 If you have the budget, you can hike the glacier with a tour*.
 You go up there by helicopter to hike in very adventurous conditions.
 It looks like an incredible experience.
 However, it may feel weird to burn fuel and increase the pressure on the environment to check out a place that’s disappearing because of climate change.

 It is possible to climb Aoraki (Mt Cook).
 But even in summer, Aoraki (Mt Cook) is a big mountaineering adventure.
 It is technically difficult and long.
 Nothing like the other Aoraki (Mt Cook) hikes listed above.
 Sure, Aoraki (Mt Cook) is “only” 3,724m above sea level.
 We’ve climbed Mount Kilimanjaro, one of the world’s highest summits (5,895m), but it’s a walk in the park compared to climbing Aoraki’s vertical drop.
 Only the most experienced can sign up for it.